- Guidelines for Faculty Governance Organizations

 - Unit Constitutions

-(d) It shall advise, upon consultation with appropriate Senate committees, the President and Executive Vice President and Provost of the University on the establishment, reorganization, or discontinuation of organizational units and areas of the Uniersity that involve two or more teaching, research, and continuing education functions whether or not delegation of authority exists.
-Such advise should be given before official action is taken.
+- It shall advise, upon consultation with appropriate Senate committees, the President and Executive Vice President and Provost of the University on the establishment, reorganization, or discontinuation of organizational units and areas of the University that involve two or more teaching, research, and continuing education functions (whether or not delegation of authority exists).
+Such advice should be given before official action is taken.

-(g) It shall serve as an advisory body to the Senate Officers and the Senate as a whole.
+- It shall serve as an advisory body to the Senate officers and the Senate as a whole.